 Make My Company

-Since 2012, we’ve helped foreign founders and companies set up and operate in Oman without delays, rejections, or compliance gaps.
-Our team includes former MOCIIP registration officers and licensed local consultants who handle filings daily.
+Since 2012, MakeMyCompany has helped foreign founders register and operate companies in Oman without delays, rejections, or compliance gaps.
+Our team includes former MOCIIP registration officers who handle OBR filings daily.

 Costs & Timelines: What to Expect in 2026

-For standard trading or service businesses, a Commercial Registration (CR) is usually issued within 8–12 business days after MOCIIP approves the documents.
+For standard trading or service companies, Commercial Registration (CR) is issued within 10 to 15 business days after MOCIIP approves the documents through the OBR portal.

-Full operational setup, including municipality license, corporate bank account, VAT (if required), and investor visa, typically takes 3 to 6 weeks, depending on:
+Full operational readiness, including municipality license, corporate bank account, VAT registration (if required), and investor visa, typically takes 3 to 6 weeks.
+Timeline depends on your business activity, sector approvals, and banking KYC requirements.

 • 68% of companies were operational in under 4 weeks

-• 22% faced delays at the municipality or banking
+• 22% faced delays at municipality or banking stage

 Setting up a company in Oman is not just about submitting forms.
-It’s about choosing the right structure, the right activity, and the right order.
+It requires choosing the right legal structure, the right activity codes, and filing in the correct sequence.
+A single step out of order, such as filing for CR before securing a required sector NOC, can add 3 to 4 weeks of unnecessary delay.

 business setup consultant in oman